fabien-h/acta/README.md

 Maintainability is the ability to make changes with confidence.
 If you cannot understand your dataflow instantly today and describe it in a simple sentence, it means that three months from now you will be lost in the layers of abstraction that you just created and that any modification will be a nightmare.

-If an action calls a dispatcher to push updated data in a middleware that will look into a bunch a reducers to find the one that will transform the updated data to push them into a provider that will trigger a mapping from the transformed updated data into properties in a higher order function that wraps the parent of the component where the data will be displayed...
+If an action calls a dispatcher to push updated data in a middleware that will look into a bunch of reducers to find the one that will transform the updated data to push them into a provider that will trigger a mapping from the transformed updated data into properties in a higher-order function that wraps the parent of the component where the data will be displayed...
 Well, congratulations, you made the life of the next guy hell.
 And this is not a caricature, some applications have way more complicated dataflow.
 Sometimes it's required; but if I bet that it's not your case, I'll be right 99.9% of the time.

-The goal of **Acta** is to make you forget about reducers, observers, maptoprops, providers, HOCs...
+The goal of **Acta** is to make you forget about reducers, observers, map to props, providers, HOCs...
 Components are explicitly responsible for subscribing to the state or event.
 You can call for a complex data treatment inside the component.
 You can have actions that will be triggered.
 But the incoming data flow should be the most direct possible.

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)